Kingdom Hearts HD 1.5 Remix: Reception

-Kingdom Hearts HD 1.5 Remix has been met to generally positive critical reception.
+Kingdom Hearts HD 1.5 Remix received generally positive critical reception.
 Aggregating review website Metacritic gave the game a 77 out of 100 based on 49 reviews.
-Kotaku gave the release a generally positive rating, praising the redone visuals, tweaked gameplay and expanded content, but also noting the game's age is still palpable.
-Game Informer praised the collection, stating "The core of this collection is the excellent original game, and that’s where your attention should be.
+Kotaku gave the release a generally positive rating, praising the redone visuals, tweaked gameplay, and expanded content, but also noting the game's age is still palpable.
+Game Informer praised the collection, stating "The core of this collection is the excellent original game, and that's where your attention should be.
 The other two lowly offerings are inessential bonus features."
 Joystiq gave a positive, unscored review, saying the collection "captures that early era of the franchise at its purest simplicity.
 It's a trip down memory lane for long-term fans, while the visual overhaul and back-to-beginnings story should make it a welcoming entry point for newcomers."
 GameSpot stated, "Kingdom Hearts HD 1.5 Remix presents a couple of the earliest games in the beloved series in their best light and makes a revealing cinematic experience out of a third one.
 The three experiences complement one another with unique elements and welcome context that is a treat for longtime fans and newcomers alike."

 GameTrailers felt that, "While Kingdom Hearts HD 1.5 ReMIX certainly lives up to the HD part of its name, the collection is not without its shortcomings.
-The original game’s inclusion with all the new revisions and the addition of Final Mix content is a worthy investment on its own, and the inclusion of Chain of Memories is a nice gesture.
-The card-based battle system might be off-putting, but it’s a unique experiment that deviates from the norm of the series.
-However, despite the overhauled visuals and new voice work, it’s hard to excuse the reduction of 358/2 Days to a lengthy film rather than an actual game."
-IGN felt that the collection was "an excellent way to replay the series’ first two games in crisp, high-definition splendor" but was disappointed that the box art did not properly distinguish 358/2 Days as a non-playable game.
+The original game's inclusion with all the new revisions and the addition of Final Mix content is a worthy investment on its own, and the inclusion of Chain of Memories is a nice gesture.
+The card-based battle system might be off-putting, but it's a unique experiment that deviates from the norm of the series.
+However, despite the overhauled visuals and new voice work, it's hard to excuse the reduction of 358/2 Days to a lengthy film rather than an actual game."
+IGN felt that the collection was "an excellent way to replay the series' first two games in crisp, high-definition splendor" but was disappointed that the box art did not properly distinguish 358/2 Days as a non-playable game.
 Electronic Gaming Monthly stated the collection "brings a PS2 classic to the modern age with a noticeably impressive visual update, improved camera controls, and, for added fun, secondary and tertiary Kingdom Hearts content all contained on one disc."